 Are we all speaking the same language in seating and mobility?
 Have you heard a wheelchair cushion being called a "pillow" by someone who does not work in this field?
 Do you call a "wheel lock" a "brake" on a wheelchair or an arm support an "armrest"?
 Is a pelvic positioning belt the same as a pelvic belt for transportation of occupied wheelchairs?
 (The answer to this last question is no!)
 The language of seating and mobility is evolving and, in fact, becoming standardized.
-This month, Clinical Corner will address standardized terms in seating and mobility.
-We will look at why standardization in terms is important and review a sampling of common terms.
+Let's take a look at why standardization in terms is important and review a sampling of common terms.

 Why Standardization in Terminology Is Important

 When we went to university to become therapists, many of us learned a new language.
 We learned the language of medical terms and their associated definitions.
 This helps us to have a common language when we speak with other allied health and medical professionals.
 Since we use the same terminology, we understand one another, making communication easy, clear, and efficient.
 We know that we cannot use medical jargon when speaking with clients, so we use layman's terms, or other words that ensure clear communication with clients.
 The choice of words matters when we communicate.

 Standardization in terms used in seating and mobility matters just as much as those used in medical language.
 There is a material difference between a pelvic positioning belt and a pelvic belt for transportation, so it is important that standards exist.
 The standards provide definitions of terms so that all who are involved in seating and mobility are speaking a common language - the language of assistive technology.
 This allows us to ask for one thing and be certain that whomever we are speaking with will understand our communication and we will receive what we have requested.